Pierre-Sassoulas/django-zxcvbn-password-validator/README.md

 # django-zxcvbn-password-validator

-This is a custom password validator based on zxcvbn-python for easy use in Django project.
+This is a custom password validator based on zxcvbn-python for easy use in Django projects.

 [![PyPI version](https://badge.fury.io/py/django-zxcvbn-password-validator.svg)](https://badge.fury.io/py/django-zxcvbn-password-validator)